Skip to Content

 cutting plastic bottle leaves

-5. Melt each plastic bottle leaf in the strip first and then go over the flame again.
-This time curling up the plastic leaves tightly together.
-This takes a little practice but isn’t too difficult to master.
+Step 5: Melt each plastic bottle leaf in the strip first, and then reheat it over the flame again.
+This time, curling up the plastic leaves tightly together.
+This takes a little practice but isn’t too tricky to master.

 Making plastic bottle succulents